alexlance/parzon/README.md

 # Parzon - DNS zone file parser

-*"Hey, you know how zone files have this god-awful archaic unparsible syntax - with lots of corner cases and syntactical quirks?"*
+*"Hey, you know how zone files have this god-awful archaic syntax - with lots of corner cases and syntactical quirks? - well guess which RFCs we need you to brush up on?*"

 ### Synopsis